kiransbaliga/blog/content/blog/entry1.md

 Since I loved coding so much, me along with my friends, started working on projects and entered few competitions.
-I started off and built a portfolio, which you can see [here](https://kiransbaliga.me).
+I started off and built a portfolio, which you can see <span style="color:blue">[here](https://kiransbaliga.me)</span>.
 I then built a blog using Gridsome, which you are reading from right now.
 I am currently working on a spotify alternative called Moosik, where you can hear music ad free with all the recomendations and AI as spotify.
-Once I got confident enough, I started to work freelance with [Athul](https:athuljohn).
+Once I got confident enough, I started to work freelance with <span style="color:blue">
+[Athul](https:athuljohn)</span>.
 We worked on a few projects and it was awesome.
 Some wanted us to build a very complicated app almost for free, while some were legit opportunities.

 >So my point is...